CS361-S25/final-project-kellen/finalreport.md

 ---

 More trials and deeper comparisons (especially mid-run behavior and task acquisition rates) will be necessary to confirm these patterns and understand why my results diverge from the original study.

+## Description of Replication (round 2)
+I already said what I did.
+It didn't change.
+Let me reread my report and see what I actually have to do.

+## Thoughts on the Differences from the Original Results (round ２)
+For most of my trials, at least one organism was able to perform a task on the first update.
+This was not the case in the original study, so that definitely could have had an impact on the results.

+I also used the same `Instructions.h` file from the DE lab, which my professor mentioned was not